stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

-When the dependency graph of your project is getting large and complex, that is, when your project depends on many libraries, which themselves depend on yet other libraries, it can happen that two packages depend both on different
-- and, possibly, incompatible - versions of a third package.
+When the dependency graph of your project is getting large and complex, that is, when your project depends on many libraries, which themselves depend on yet other libraries, it can happen that two packages depend both on different - and, possibly, incompatible - versions of a third package.
 This situation can be nigh to impossible to resolve, and can lead to a lot of frustration when working with conflicting libraries.

 It is therefore the philosophy of the pack project to avoid such a situation from the very beginning by making use of *curated package collections*.
-A pack collection consists of a specific GitHub commit of the Idris compiler and a set of packages, again each at a specific GitHub commit, all of which have been tested to work well and without issues together.
+A pack collection consists of a specific Git commit of the Idris compiler and a set of packages, again each at a specific Git commit, all of which have been tested to work well and without issues together.
 You can see a list of packages available to pack [here](https://github.com/stefan-hoeck/idris2-pack-db/blob/main/STATUS.md).